robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

         }

-Three key things to notice:
+Four key things to notice:

+- in the *config.json* file for a MicroService, you **MUST** add the *ms_name* property, set to the correct logical name for the MicroService, ie in this instance:

+          "ms_name": "login_service",

 - the listener port must be different from that used by the *Orchestrator*, so we're using port 3001 in this example